Obama explains U.S. rejection of Trump’s veto advice on UN’s Israel/Palestinian Resolution - Nigeria Today

 “In the coming days, I will speak further to the vote in the Security Council today and share more detailed thoughts, drawn from the experience of the last several years, on the way ahead!” it stated.

-The post Obama explains U.S. rejection of Trump’s veto advice on UN’s Israel/Palestinian Resolution appeared first on BusinessDay : News you can trust.
+The post Obama explains U.S. rejection of Trump’s veto advice on UN’s Israel/Palestinian Resolution appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG